mattieFM/CS4860-semester-project/README.md

 # description
 A RL model trained to see if it can solve triangles

+Run py ./ml_model to get results for the current implementation of our RL agent solving triangles.

 # files
 This section included info on each file in this project